kokyriakidis/gbz-base/README.md

 This will lower the memory requirements for GAF-base construction, but it will not make the construction faster.

 The default block size (1000 alignments) is appropriate for short reads.
+With long reads, you can use smaller blocks (10 alignments) with `--preset long`.
-When building a database of long read alignments, it can be changed with `--block-size N` (e.g. `--block-size 10` for 20 kbp reads).
+Block size can be set manually with `--block-size N` (e.g. `--block-size 10` for 20 kbp reads).

 The default GAF-base is reference-based, like the GAF format itself.
 The alignments can only be decoded by using the corresponding GBZ graph or GBZ-base.